Establishing a Joint Venture in India

 - Cooperation agreement/strategic alliances.

 In case of a company JV, the parties to the arrangement may either incorporate a new company or collaborate with the promoters of an existing company.
 Setting up a new company provides the most flexibility as the entity can be structured according to the specifications, intentions, and obligations of the associated parties.
+A private limited company must have at least two shareholders, while a public company should have at least seven shareholders.
+Under the Companies Act, 2013, it is mandatory that at least one director of every company is a resident of India.

 In the case of an LLP, the parties to the JV incorporate a legal entity under the Limited Liability Partnership Act, 2008.
 This may be secured by setting up a new LLP by the JV parties or by transferring one partner’s stake in an existing LLP to the JV partner.
+An LLP firm requires minimum two designated partners out of which at least one needs to be a resident of India.

 A partnership JV is created under the Partnership Act, 1932.
 This type of JV includes aspects of a corporate JV and a contractual JV.
 The business structure of a partnership JV is typically defined by the relationship between the persons who agree to share the profits of their business, which is either managed by all of them or any of them acting for all.
+Partnership firms are not permitted for JV by foreign resident in India, however exceptions are made in case of non-resident Indians or persons of Indian origin.

 Where a JV is a strategic alliance, the parties involved will mutually agree to collaborate as independent contractors rather than be shareholders in a company or enter into a legal partnership.
 The JV contract in this scenario will state the rights, duties, and obligations expected of the partners to the JV and between the JV parties and third parties.
 The JV contract will also state the duration of their legal relationship.
 As the contract is binding on the parties, any breach will entitle the aggrieved party to seek legal action against the defaulting party.